 I received an email the other day from an agent using an AOL email account.
 At the bottom of her email was an advertisement: “Make your summer sizzle with fast and easy recipes for the grill.”
 Really?
 I want to pull my hair out.

 All in the name of a “free email account” this particular agent does not mind looking like a consumer.
 What is a client to think?
-Does an AOL account, or hotmail or gmail indicate professionalism?
+Does an AOL account, Hotmail, or Gmail indicate professionalism?
 I suggest that this is a shoestring noose – in reality, it is more expensive for the agent to use a free AOL email than to spend $15.00 a year for a professional email account.
-With every email this agent sends, she loses professional credibility.
+With every email this agent sends, they lose professional credibility.

 Only those with highly developed artistic sensibilities should undertake the design of their own collateral.
 I’ve seen it work, but those exceptions prove the rule.
 Marketing collateral is the number one area where you should make a real investment.
 These items stand in for you when you are not there to speak for yourself.
 The last message travel agents want to give their clients is “do it yourself.”